Jacob Siefring

 §

-Here are links to a few papers and documents of mine that you probably won’t find anywhere else.
+Here are links to a few critical essays and a translation of mine you probably won’t find anywhere else.

 A Roll of the Dice Will Never Abolish Chance.
-Famous, typographically unusual long poem (1898) by Stéphane Mallarmé, translated from the French by myself.
+Famous, typographically unusual long poem (1898) by French writer Stéphane Mallarmé, translated by myself.
 (Many different versions of this poem have been published in English translation.)

 An -Ism of One’s Own.
 A review of Writers by Antoine Volodine, originally published in the online journal The Quarterly Conversation around 2014.